Stigma: choosing words wisely can make life easier

 And then series of awws and ho haye (gesture similar to oh bad) started, undesirable sympathies, unwanted suggestions lured from all sides.
 The most traumatic was the tweet from Indian fellows in which they mentioned that one day my son will become terrorist and will bombard them… seriously a child who knows nothing received so unpleasantness.

-The day my CHD son was diagnosed, I kept on thinking about other CHD families.
+The day my congenital heart disease son was diagnosed, I kept on thinking about other congenital heart disease families.
 Having a child with congenital defect is mostly considered as a reward of bad deeds in this world, the families going through stressful scenarios are further not accepted by society.

 I still remember the first undesirable advice I received on my child diagnosis was by duty doctor of nursery, who said “You guys are young, you can have more complete and perfect kids, just leave this kid the way he is, untreated, as he has no future, don’t waste money and energy on him”.